google/node-sec-roadmap/chapter-1/threat-UIR.md

 If an attacker can control the argument to `setTheme` then they can load an arbitrary JavaScript source file or C++ addon.

-The popular [browserlist][browserlist dyn load] module takes part of a query string and treats it as a module name:
+The popular browserlist module ([code][browserlist dyn load]) takes part of a query string and treats it as a module name:

 ```js
   {